 Attendance at Board and Committee Meetings

 The Board retains full control of the Group with day-to-day operational control delegated to Executive Directors.
 The full Board meets monthly and on other occasions as it considers necessary.
 During 2021 there were twelve Board meetings, one Remuneration Committee meeting and two Audit Committee meetings.
 All meetings were fully attended by their constituent directors apart from one board meeting where apologies were received from David Mahony.

 Principle Six: Appropriate Skills and Experience of the Directors

-The Board currently consists of five directors.
+The Board currently consists of four directors.
 The Board believes that the Board composition is appropriate to provide the necessary skills, balance and experience for the needs of the company.

 - Rudi Weinreich, Executive Chairman, born in 1946 in Austria, was sole executive director of Holders Technology until 1987.
 He has been responsible for all aspects of the business since the business commenced in 1972 and continues to be closely involved with all aspects of the Group.

 - Victoria Blaisdell BSc, born in 1972, joined the Group in 2004 and is now the Group Managing Director.
 She previously worked in the IT industry and has worked in several countries as a Senior Consultant for one of the largest global IT consultancies.

 - Paul Geraghty BSc, FCA, born in 1960, joined the Group in 2011 as Group Finance Director and Company Secretary.
 He previously held senior financial roles in transport, construction and real estate companies, including Transport for London and Costain Group plc.